dojot/dojot/storage/time-series/influxdb/retriever/README.md

 ## Overview

 The **InfluxDB Retriever** service is used when it is necessary to obtain device data time series.
 Through its REST interface it is possible to apply time period filters, use pagination and use ordination.
-The link to the api documentations of the available endpoints:
+The link to the API documentation for the available endpoints:

 - [Latest retriever API documentation](https://dojot.github.io/dojot/storage/time-series/influxdb/retriever/doc.html)
 - [Development retriever API documentation](https://dojot.github.io/dojot/storage/time-series/influxdb/retriever/doc.html?version=development)